 The F.A. instructed that AFC Darwen would start life at step 6 in the football pyramid, so their inaugural season began in the West Lancashire Football League.
 The aim of the club was to gain its place back in the North West Counties League, and go on to compete at a higher level.
 The club now had a good solid foundation, with 13 youth teams representing the club; which out of those 10 played on a Sunday in the East Lancashire Alliance and 3 teams competed on a Saturday in the Accrington and District Football League.
 With the age range from 7 to 15 year olds and with new teams to follow the infrastructure of the club was in a sound position to move forward.
 The club is now in the hands of people that live and breathe football, but more importantly understand what it takes to run a club at this level.

-AFC Darwen’s first ever competitive game took place at the Anchor ground on Saturday 11th July 2009 in a pre-season friendly against AFC Liverpool from the North West Counties League.
-With Darwen winning 3-0 things looked bright for the future.
+AFC Darwen’s first ever game took place at the Anchor ground on Saturday 11th July 2009 in a pre-season friendly against AFC Liverpool from the North West Counties League with Darwen winning 3-0, and when the team’s first competitive match resulted in a 3-1 home defeat of Coppull United, things looked bright for the future.
 With high expectations of a good season AFC Darwen soon realised that life in the West Lancashire football league wasn’t going to be easy.
 Results over the first few games were inconsistent up until October 2009, after which the team went on a disastrous run of 8 straight defeats.
 With the realisation that the team was not progressing as expected, it was decided that a change in the management team was required.
 The difficult decision to replace Dennis Hill was made and Kenny Langford took over the reins as the first team manager.
 Results immediately improved and although the title was out of reach, at least the team could push on and try and finish in a respectable position.
 AFC Darwen finished 8 th, with a record of 13 wins, 3 draws and 14 defeats, goals scored 42, conceded 54.

 The North West Counties Football league